 - Registration applicant refers to a natural person, legal person, or non-legal-person organization that applies to a registration institution for Data Property Rights registration.

 Article 4.
 Principles.
-Data Property Rights registration shall follow the principles of equal autonomy, standardization and unification, fairness and good faith, and convenience and efficiency.
+Data Property Rights registration activities shall follow the principles of equality and voluntariness, standardization and unification, fairness and good faith, convenience and efficiency, and security and order.
+They shall not violate laws and regulations and shall not harm national security, the public interest, or others’ lawful rights and interests.

 Article 5.
 Administration responsibilities.
 The national data administration authority is responsible for the administration of national Data Property Rights registration.
-Specific duties include: establishing and improving the nationally unified Data Property Rights registration system; piloting and refining the supervisory rules and detailed registration rules for registration institutions; guiding and supervising national Data Property Rights registration activities; administering the National Data Property Rights Registration Service Platform; and other duties prescribed by laws and regulations.
+Specific duties include: establishing and improving the nationally unified Data Property Rights registration system; guiding and supervising national Data Property Rights registration activities; building and administering the National Data Property Rights Registration Service System; and other duties prescribed by laws and regulations.

-Provincial-level data administration authorities are responsible for administration of Data Property Rights registration within their administrative region.
-Specific duties include: recommending registration institutions within their region; guiding and supervising Data Property Rights registration activities within their region; and other duties prescribed by laws and regulations.
+Provincial-level data administration authorities are responsible for the administration of Data Property Rights registration within their administrative regions.
+Specific duties include: guiding and supervising Data Property Rights registration activities within their administrative regions, conducting day-to-day administration of registration institutions within their administrative regions, coordinating cross-regional administration, and other duties prescribed by laws and regulations.
 Provincial-level data administration authorities may entrust municipal-level data administration authorities to carry out specific work.

 Article 6.
-Registration platform.
-The National Data Property Rights Registration Service Platform serves the whole country and provides unified Data Property Rights registration public announcement, result inquiry and verification, and objection-filing services.
-It supports the administration of registration institutions.
+Registration service system.
+The National Data Property Rights Registration Service System aggregates registration results and provides, nationwide, unified Data Property Rights registration public announcement, registration-result inquiry and verification, and similar services.
+It supports the administration of registration institutions and related matters.

 Chapter 2 Registration Institutions